SC-100 Study Guide: Microsoft Cybersecurity Architect

 Is the SC 100 hard?

-I think there is a perception that Architecture is “just drawing” on a whiteboard; however, this exam really went into lots of topics around tooling, strategy, Zero Trust, and Security Operations.
+I think there is a perception that Architecture is “just drawing” on a whiteboard; however, this exam went into lots of topics around tooling, strategy, Zero Trust, and Security Operations.

 The biggest subjects and topics that I saw on the SC-100 exam are the following: